LunarWatcher/obsidian-webdav-sync/README.md

 This sync plugins differs substantially from many of the other sync plugins, due to:

 * Sync is not automatic, so there's no need for a deletion-aware merge algorithm.
 Merging is relatively easy, but _deletion_ merge is not.
 In fact, there's no proper merge algorithm at all.
 The highest resolution you get is per-file selection in the evnet of conflict, as the assumption is a workflow that never ends up out of sync.
 This is also spoken like a developer, because I stay on top of my Git states the majority of the time.
-* [TODO] Support for partial vault sync, where specific folders can be imported.
+* Support for partial vault sync, where specific folders can be imported.
 This primarily exists because I want to sync some folders between my private and work vaults, but without syncing everything (work notes stay at work, private notes stay at home).
 * [TODO] An optional webhook can be run on push.
 The intent here is to allow for push-aware backup systems to do their thing only when it's needed.
 Versioning shouldn't need be a feature of the sync plugin itself when the specific needs for sync are diverse.

 ## Rationale